 International Buddhist Conference, Nepal

-International Buddhist Conference, Nepal has started in Kathmandu, Nepal.
+The International Buddhist Conference, Nepal, has started in Kathmandu.
 Nepal is the birthplace of Lord Buddha.
-The conference's main objective is to commemorate the significant three events of the Lord Buddha.
-Furthermore, It is the birth, the enlightenment and to spread messages of Buddhism: non-violence, brotherhood, co-existence, love, peace etc.
+The conference's main objective is to commemorate the three significant events of Lord Buddha's life: his birth, his enlightenment, and the spreading of the messages of Buddhism—non-violence, brotherhood, co-existence, love, and peace.

-The conference formally was opened by the Prime Minister of Nepal, Mr KP Sharma Oli, by lightening the Panas (lamp).
-The Buddhist scholars, speakers of Parliaments, delegates, government personnel, media personnel, professors, and students attend the conference.
+The conference was formally opened by the Prime Minister of Nepal, Mr. KP Sharma Oli, by lighting the Panas (lamp).
+Attendees include Buddhist scholars, parliament speakers, delegates, government personnel, media, professors, and students.

 More Information

-Similarly, the event in Kathmandu is lasting till tomorrow and on 21st May Buddha Jayanti and 'Lumbini Day'.
-Minister from relates Ministers from various friendly countries, national and international Buddhist dignitaries, scholars and aspirants.
+The event in Kathmandu lasts until tomorrow, coinciding with 21st May, Buddha Jayanti, and 'Lumbini Day.'
+Ministers from various friendly countries, along with national and international Buddhist dignitaries, scholars, and aspirants, are participating.

-Similarly, The organizing committee is formed under the Chairmanship of the Right Honorable Prime Minister of Nepal.
-It has been executed under the chairmanship of the Honorable Minister for Culture, Tourism and Civil Aviation.
+The organizing committee is formed under the chairmanship of the Right Honorable Prime Minister of Nepal and is executed under the chairmanship of the Honorable Minister for Culture, Tourism, and Civil Aviation.

-Furthermore, the conference organizer is the Minister of Culture, Tourism and Civil Aviation, Government of Nepal.
-Similarly, the conference's co-organizers are Lumbini Development Trust, Lumbini Buddhist University, Nepal Tourism Board, Buddhist Philosophy Promotion and Monastery Development Committee, Non-Resident Nepali Association, Dhammakaya Foundation-Thailand, Bhrikuti Himalaya Foundation and Chinese Buddhist Association.
+The conference organizer is the Minister of Culture, Tourism, and Civil Aviation, Government of Nepal.
+The co-organizers include the Lumbini Development Trust, Lumbini Buddhist University, Nepal Tourism Board, Buddhist Philosophy Promotion and Monastery Development Committee, Non-Resident Nepali Association, Dhammakaya Foundation-Thailand, Bhrikuti Himalaya Foundation, and Chinese Buddhist Association.